 Vision Language Model Use Cases

-Image Classification
+Image Classification Example

-Image Classification is the fundamental task in computer vision. it is like giving model a photo and asking "What is this?"
+Image classification is the fundamental task in computer vision.
+It is like giving model a photo and asking "What is this?"
 The model analyzes the image and assigns it to one or more predefined categories.
 For example, when shown a photo of a golden retriever, the model would classify it as "dog" or more specifically "golden retriever."
 This is a basic task and forms the basis for more complex visual understanding tasks.
 We can build an image classification application with Roboflow Workflow without writing code.

 To do this create a new workflow, and add Llama 3.2 Vision, VLM as Classifier and Classification Label Visualization Blocks to it as shown below.